Home / Ski Travel / Ski & Snowboarding in Oceania: Australia & New Zealand Ski Resorts Guide

 In Australia, lift passes are often expensive compared to the size of the resorts, and accommodation in resort villages can be costly during peak season.
 Many people reduce costs by staying in nearby towns rather than directly in the resort.
 This is a common strategy in Australia where staying off-mountain can save a significant amount of money, especially for longer trips.

-New Zealand generally offers better scenery, more varied terrain and a more adventurous feel, particularly on the South Island.
-Many ski fields feel remote and surrounded by mountains and lakes, which makes the experience very scenic and different from European resort towns.
+New Zealand generally offers better scenery, more varied terrain, and a more adventurous ski experience, particularly on the South Island.
+Many ski fields feel remote and surrounded by mountains and lakes, which makes the experience very scenic and very different from European resort towns.

-In simple terms, many people see the difference like this:
+In simple terms, many travellers see the difference like this:

-Both countries are worth visiting, but if you are travelling a long distance specifically for skiing, New Zealand is often considered the better overall ski destination in Oceania, especially for intermediate and advanced skiers.
+If you are travelling a long distance specifically for skiing, New Zealand is usually considered the better overall ski destination in Oceania, especially for intermediate and advanced skiers.

 Planning ahead is very important when organising ski & snowboarding in Oceania, because many ski areas are different from traditional European resorts.
 In New Zealand especially, many ski fields are accessed by mountain roads rather than lifts from town, which means transport planning is essential.